paulmooreparks/Xfer/README.md

 * date/time
 * placeholder
 * other evaluated text elements

+An Evaluated Text element may contain the same text content as a String element, but it may also contain embedded elements.

 All elements embedded in an evaluated-text element which are intended to be evaluated must use [explicit syntax](#explicit-syntax).